Herri Batasuna

-Herri Batasuna (/eu/; Popular Unity; HB) was a far-left Basque nationalist coalition in Spain.
-It was founded in 1978 and defined itself as abertzale, left-wing, socialist, and supported the independence of the Greater Basque Country.
+Herri Batasuna (/eu/; Popular Unity; HB) was a far-left Basque nationalist coalition in the (Spanish) Southern Basque Country.
+It was founded in 1978 and defined itself as abertzale, left-wing, socialist, and supported the independence of the Basque Country.
 It was refounded as Batasuna in 2001 and subsequently outlawed by the Spanish Supreme Court for being considered the political wing of the separatist group Euskadi Ta Askatasuna (ETA).

 History

-Herri Batasuna was founded in April 1978 as a coalition of leftist nationalist political groups initially brought together to advocate for "No" in the referendum to be held that year on the Spanish constitution.
+Herri Batasuna was founded in April 1978 as a coalition of leftist Basque nationalist political groups initially brought together to advocate for "No" in the referendum to be held that year on the Spanish constitution.

-Its constituent parties had been called together by senior Basque nationalist Telesforo de Monzón in a 1978 meeting called "The table of Alsasua".
+Its constituent parties had been called together by senior Basque nationalist Telesforo de Monzón in a 1978 meeting called "The table of Altsasu".
 Herri Batasuna's founding convention was held in Lekeitio, home of Santiago Brouard, who was then the leader of HASI (Herriko Alderdi Sozialista Iraultzailea or Revolutionary Socialist People's Party).
-The party won 150,000 votes in the Basque Country (15%) and 22,000 additional votes in Navarre (9%) in its first Spanish general election in March 1979.
+The party won 150,000 votes in the Basque Autonomous Community (15%) and 22,000 additional votes in Navarre (9%) in its first Spanish general election in March 1979.
 Thus, they won three seats in the Spanish Parliament, which they did not occupy.
 The same happened in 1980 in the first elections to the Basque Parliament, in which HB stood as a second political force, with 151,636 votes (16.55%), winning 11 seats.
 Its absence allowed a BNP-only Basque government led by Carlos Garaikoetxea.
-On 20 November 1984, Brouard was assassinated by two members of the GAL.
-The killing is perhaps the only one performed by the GAL death squad within Spain itself.
+On 20 November 1984, Brouard was assassinated by two members of the Spanish-state-sponsored death squad GAL.

 Another well-known Herri Batasuna leader, Josu Muguruza, was also killed by members of the neo-fascist Bases Autónomas in 1989, while he was in a hotel in Madrid.
 He was a congressman in the Spanish Parliament when he was assassinated.